Published: October 19, 2017

 For a full explanation of all six permit levels, read the CTC’s child development permit guide.

-There is also a school-age emphasis authorization that can be added to any permit level.
+There is also a school-age emphasis authorization that can be added to any child development permit level.
 This allows the permit holder to care for children in before-school, after-school, and other school-age child care programs.

 How do you apply for a child development permit?